Bloomfield Township, Trumbull County, Ohio: Geography

 No municipalities are located in Bloomfield Township, although the unincorporated community of North Bloomfield lies at the center of the township.

 Name and history

 Statewide, other Bloomfield Townships are located in Jackson and Logan counties.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
-Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
+Vacancies in the fiscal officer ship or on the board of trustees are filled by the remaining trustees.

+Education

+Students within Bloomfield Township attend Bloomfield High School and the Bloomfield-Mespo School District.
+High school students are permitted to attend Trumbull Career and Technical Center as an alternative to their home school.